 Voluntary groups and volunteers: help with rush pasture management; help with information about the condition of rush pastures and provide records of the wildlife in them.

-Our key objectives for biodiversity in rush pastures are to:
+Key objectives for biodiversity in rush pastures:

-Opportunities should be identified to extend, enhance and link local priority habitats and provide corridors or steps between them.
 Although sites over 0.5ha are a priority, smaller sites that may form stepping stones between sites, or are part of a mosaic of habitats should also be considered important.

 Targets (under review):